ryuapp/typetalk_to_slack/README.md

   [<a href="doc/README_ja.md">日本語</a>]
 </p>

-# Migrate Typetalk to Slack
+# Typetalk to Slack Migration Tool

-This is a simple CLI to migrate Typetalk messages to Slack.\
+This is a tool to migrate from Typetalk to Slack.\
 Convert exported data from Typetalk to csv format that can be imported with Slack.